Linaro/website/_posts/current/blog/2022-08-16-linaro-featured-top-in-5-19-linux-kernel-release-the-first-kernel-to-be-released-on-arm64.md

 ## Dmitry Baryshkov

 Dmitry continued his work on maintaining the Qualcomm display drivers, by unifying common parts of the MDP5 and DPU code bases, removing the legacy eDP driver support, and improving the use of drm_bridges throughout the drivers.
-In addition to this, Dmitry's work on adding support for the PCIe root-complex in SM8450 was accepted.
+In addition to this, Dmitry's work on adding support for the PCIe root-complex  for Qualcomm Snapdragon 8 Gen 1 (e.g. SM8450) was accepted.

 ## Bjorn Andersson

-Bjorn continued the upstreaming of support for the Qualcomm 8cx Gen3 compute platform, with contributions in the form of clock drivers, interconnect providers, power-domains and remoteproc support.
+Bjorn continued the upstreaming of support for the Qualcomm Snapdragon 8cx Gen3 compute platform, with contributions in the form of clock drivers, interconnect providers, power-domains and remoteproc support.
 His work on the Qualcomm Light Pulse Generator PWM and LED driver was at last accepted, after a very long development process.
 Progress was also made on the journey to get external display functional on Qualcomm platforms, through improvements necessary in the USB Type-C mux and orientation switch handling code.

 On the maintainer side, the bulk of the contributions came from a continuously active Qualcomm community, which resulted in Bjorn accepting patches touching upon 84 different boards, across 31 different Qualcomm platforms.
 In addition to work extending existing board support and adding new boards, a significant portion of these patches was improvements towards enabling DeviceTree binding validation.